aaronparker/aaronparker.github.io/_posts/2018-08-04-thunderbolt-3.md

 ---
 Thunderbolt 3 and USB-C have arrived to make our life easier and more confusing all at the same time.
 The promise of a single cable that does everything is appealing but for the average consumer, knowing what to purchase is challenging.
 This article is a view into my research into Thunderbolt, USB-C and 4K monitors and what I've ultimately purchased.

 In an effort to reduce the clutter on my desk and improve my viewing experience for work, I've invested in a Thunderbolt 3 dock and a 4K monitor.
-This article isn't necessarily a review of this hardware - instead consider this a walkthrough of how I made these specific choices and my experiences with a Thunderbolt 3 dock.
+This article isn't necessarily a review of this hardware - instead consider this a walk-through of how I made these specific choices and my experiences with a Thunderbolt 3 dock.
 In a follow up article, I'll discuss Thunderbolt and high HPI experiences on macOS and Windows.

 ## The Quest for Less Clutter